dykyi-roman/book-summary/ddd-vernon.md

 Good practice has extended(return) VO from service.
 Example: CurrencyServive => return CurrencyType VO.
 Another way is create factory, static create immutable VO for standart type.

+Writing the tests we need protect object from motification!

+Some time we need save VO in DB. the data writing in DB need have an id for saving.
+We add attribute ID in VO.
+When its happens read 319 page and think about need transform VO to Entity or not.
+Anothr way use a parent primary key for save VO in another table